 Thinking about renovating your character home in Winnipeg?
 A few common renovations we’ve done in character homes in Winnipeg include:

-Opening closed room-specific floor plans, creating open concept space
+Opening closed room-specific floor plans, creating open-concept space

 Adding more bathrooms

 Most older homes in Winnipeg are lacking in bathrooms.
-Often, finding the space to add a bathroom isn’t the issues – as these homes are typically larger in size and have square footage that isn’t being used to its full potential.
+Often, finding the space to add a bathroom isn’t the issue as these homes are typically larger and have square footage that isn’t being used to its full potential.
 But even with an abundance of space, the biggest issue facing the addition of a bathroom is the plumbing required to reach the bathroom’s location.
 The amount of effort required to create the plumbing infrastructure will usually impact the cost.
 However, adding an extra half bath or full bath can make your life much more convenient, particularly if you have a large family.